s-mang/hipbot-go/README.md

-Botling - A Hipchat Bot
+hipbot-go (formerly Hipbot-go) - A Hipchat Bot
 =====

-Botling was written by Sproutling in the awesome Go[lang].
-Feel free to fork, submit, request, comment, love, etc.
+Hipbot-go is a Hipchat bot written in Go.
+This was my first Go project.

-Botling is a neat little bot with some awesome functionality.
+Hipbot-go is a neat little bot with some awesome functionality.
 He sits comfortably in your Hipchat room waiting for a command.
-You can ask Botling to search for nearby restaurants, find an image given a tag, get the latest New York Times articles from a section, report the weather forecast.
+You can ask Hipbot-go to search for nearby restaurants, find an image given a tag, get the latest New York Times articles from a section, report the weather forecast.
 These are just examples (see below for full command list).

-## Botling's Commands
+## Hipbot-go's Commands
 1. **@botling nearby sushi**
     * Google Places search for "sushi" near your specified lat & lng
 2. **@botling nytimes technology**